Thomas Pitt, 2nd Baron Camelford: Later life

-Pitt was promoted to the rank of lieutenant on 7 April 1797 and was appointed acting commander of over the head of her first-lieutenant, Charles Peterson, who was his senior.
+Pitt was promoted to the rank of lieutenant on 7 April 1797 and appointed acting commander of over the head of her first lieutenant, Charles Peterson, who was his senior.
 A contemporary account describes Pitt as being of eccentric appearance during this period of his life; dressing in a shabby lieutenant's uniform with buttons turned green with verdigris, topped by an oversized gold-laced hat.
-In 1798 Lieutenant Peterson transferred away from Favourite and was assigned command of HMS Perdrix in 1798.
+In 1798 Peterson transferred away from Favourite and was assigned command of HMS Perdrix in 1798.
 Both ships were at dock in Antigua when the young officers quarreled over rank.
 Peterson drew up his men to resist, but Pitt walked up to him, and on Peterson's thrice refusing to obey his orders, shot him dead.
 Pitt was court-martialled but, probably because England was currently in a panic over the recent Spithead and Nore mutinies, acquitted.

-In October 1798, Pitt was appointed to HMS Charon.
-The following January, he was arrested as a result of attempting an unauthorised visit to France, a nation with which England was at war.
-Angered, Pitt quit the Navy and returned to London.
+In October 1798, Pitt was transferred to serve on the frigate HMS Charon.
+The following January, he was arrested as a result of attempting an unauthorised visit to France.
+Angered, Pitt left the Royal Navy and returned to London.
 There, Pitt seems not to have moderated his conduct.
 On 17 May 1799 he was fined for knocking a man down stairs in a quarrel.
 In January 1802, when he refused to illuminate his house to celebrate the peace with France, an angry mob smashed his darkened windows; he fought the mob until subdued.
 In 1799 he contributed £1,500 to the establishment of a school by William Nicholson (the chemist) at 10 Soho Square.
 Reputedly, he performed other philanthropic acts, insisting on anonymity.
 He would visit the Seven Dials area of London under an assumed name and somewhat in disguise, looking to assist poor people "ashamed to beg".
 The same account reports that Pitt was actually of a mild disposition, and was not on the look-out for reasons to take offence.